 Elizabeth Gregerson continued to live at 403 Beacon until her death in 1918, but frequently traveled or lived elsewhere, and leased 403 Beacon to others.
 The house was owned by her brother’s and mother’s estates, with her first cousin, George Henry Loring Sharp, as trustee and executor (he was the son of Elizabeth Gregerson’s maternal uncle, Daniel Sharp, and his wife, Mary W. (Sawyer) Sharp).

-In 1900, Elizabeth Gregerson was traveling abroad and 403 Beacon was the home of Col. Henry Sturgis Russell and his wife, Mary Hathaway (Forbes) Russell.
+During the 1899-1900 winter season, Elizabeth Gregerson was traveling abroad and 403 Beacon was the home of Col. Henry Sturgis Russell and his wife, Mary Hathaway (Forbes) Russell.
 They previously had lived at 24 Commonwealth.
 They also maintained a residence, Home Farm, in Milton.
 Col. Russell was Boston Fire Commissioner; he formerly had been a shipping merchant in the East India and China trade in his father-in-law’s firm, John Murray Forbes & Co., and had served as president of the Continental Telephone Company.
-By 1901, they had moved to 281 Beacon.
+By the 1900-1901 season they had moved to 281 Beacon.

 During the 1902-1903 winter season, 403 Beacon was the home of Mrs. Isabella Morgan (Rotch) Severance, the widow of window glass importer and dealer Pierre Clarke Severance, and their daughter, Emily Morgan Severance.
 By the 1903-1904 season, they were living at The Abbotsford at 184 Commonwealth.